-All entities receiving federal award funds must complete a quarterly report in which they provide an overview on the project's progress to date, compliance with job creation/retention (if applicable) and include a summary of the progress expected for the next quarter.
-Additional compliance reporting, including but not limited to that for Section 3 of the Housing and Urban Development Act of 1968, as amended, 12 U.S.C. §1701u, and Davis Bacon and Related Acts, as amended, 40 U.S.C. § 3141 et seq., will be maintained in accordance with the reporting requirements under the CDBG-DR regulations, applicable PRDOH CDBG-DR policies, and executed agreements.
+All entities receiving federal award funds must complete a quarterly report in which they provide an overview on the project's progress to date, compliance with job creation/ retention (if applicable) and include a summary of the progress expected for the next quarter.
+Additional compliance reporting, including but not limited to, that for Section 3 of the Housing and Urban Development Act of 1968 and Davis Bacon and Related Acts, will be maintained in accordance with the reporting requirements under the CDBG-DR regulations, applicable PRDOH CDBG-DR policies, and executed agreements.

-Additional reporting requirements will be detailed in the executed Agreement and must be submitted on the agreed-upon schedule.
-Specific measures related to electrical system improvement activities that may be required for reporting to PRDOH and HUD include, but are not necessarily limited to, the following:30
+Additional reporting requirements will be detailed in the executed agreement and must be submitted on the agreed-upon schedule.
+Specific measures related to electrical system improvement activities that may be required for reporting to PRDOH and HUD include, but are not necessarily limited to, the following:16

-- Percent reduction in loss of service. - Number of green infrastructure projects constructed. - Number of fewer outages of critical facilities and utilities. - Percent decrease in disruption hours to residents and businesses from impacts of storm events. - Percent reduction in energy costs. - Number of Electrical Inspections. - Percent of area electrical demand generated from facility. - Percent reduction in number of kWh of electricity consumed on-site. - Number of Microgrids constructed to sustain critical services during a power outage. - Percent decrease in number of inaccessible days. - Percent reduction in kWh used. - Percent reduction in utility costs.
+- Percent reduction in loss of service. - Number of green infrastructure projects constructed. - Number of fewer outages of critical facilities and utilities. - Percent decrease in disruption hours to residents and businesses from impacts of storm events. - Percent reduction in energy costs. - Number of electrical inspections. - Percent of area electrical demand generated from facility. - Percent reduction in number of kWh of electricity consumed on-site. - Number of Microgrids constructed to sustain critical services during a power outage. - Percent decrease in number of inaccessible days. - Percent reduction in kWh used. - Percent reduction in utility costs.